Principality of Beloozero: Economy

-The chronicle suggests a high importance to Beloozero as it was the residence of Rurik's brother, yet the town did not develop into a major political center, however it became a frequent port of call.
-Eventhough Beloozero was a small rural settlement, Scandinavian items such as combs have been excavated there, suggesting extensive trade networks.
-Furthermore, 10th century fragments found in Beloozero suggest imports from the southern regions to the town.
+The chronicle suggests a high importance to Beloozero as it was the residence of Rurik's brother, yet the town did not develop into a major political center, however, it became a frequent port of call.
+Even though Beloozero was a small rural settlement, Scandinavian items such as combs have been excavated there, suggesting extensive trade networks.
+Furthermore, 10th-century fragments found in Beloozero suggest imports from the southern regions to the town.
 Kievan glassware was traded in Beloozero, indicating trade contacts between the towns.

+List of princes

+Dmitry Donskoy's son Andrei and his son Mikhail were the nominal princes of Beloozero until it was formally annexed in 1485.